esimonds/PhenoSOM/README.md

 12. Open the **PhenoSOM Step 3.R** script in Rstudio and update the variables under "User-defined parameters" section.
 Then, run it.

-## Something isn't working right.
+## Q: Something isn't working right.
 What should I try to troubleshoot it?
 Try following the [FR-FCM-Z3HK_demo](FR-FCM-Z3HK_demo/DemoReadme.md) to help determine if it's something with your setup (e.g. packages) or the input files.
 Once you get the demo working properly and you have a sense of how the different scripts relate to each other, it will be easier to replace the demo files with your own data.

-## What package versions are required?
+## Q: What package versions are required?
 The demo script was tested on a Mac with Rstudio version 1.3.959, R version 4.0.3 and the following package versions:
 ```R
 > packageVersion("Rtsne")